fyne-io/developer.fyne.io/tour/basics/windows.md

 If you wish to show a second window you must only call the `Show()` function.
 This is illustrated in the `showAnother` function.

-By default a window will be the right size to show it's content by checking the `MinSize()` function (more on that in later examples).
+By default a window will be the right size to show its content by checking the `MinSize()` function (more on that in later examples).
 You can set a larger size by calling the `Window.Resize()` function.